cedricwalter/cedricwalter.github.io/_posts/2005-02-27-log4php-component-for-mambo.md

     - joomla
 ---

-<font size="6" style="font-style: italic;"><span style="font-weight: bold;">Log4PHP Sick of echo "" and useless debug or error statement in PHP logs?
+<font size="6" style="font-style: italic;">Log4PHP Sick of echo "" and useless debug or error statement in PHP logs?
 Log4PHP is the famous brother of Log4J, and therefore it is a must for every average developer.
 I have packed log4PHP into a Mambo component.
 Enjoy!!!

 TODO: provide a editor for the configuration file log4PHP.properties inside the administration panel

-<span style="font-weight: bold;">link in download section….
+link in download section….